LJStroemsdoerfer/kubipy/README.md

 ## Usage

 KubiPy provides a standard Python interface to the setup process of your local Kubernetes cluster.
-KubiPy provides the <code>minipy()<code> class.
+KubiPy provides the <code>minipy()</code> class.
 Once initiated this class is the core of all your operations.

     # initiate the class
     cluster = minipy()